Davin-Herson/Davin-s-Python-Projects/README.md

-# Davin-s-Python-Projects
+# Davin's Python Projects
-This is a Python project from me.
+This is a Python project.
+Main folders: /gui, /src, /cli, /github, /scripts